Understanding the Farline AI Interface

 Interface Overview

-- Chat (left side) - AI assistant for building projects
+- Chat / AI Project Builder — Conversational AI assistant for building and refining your plan

-- Advanced Editor (center) - Project definition editor for direct editing
+- Advanced Editor — Direct YAML/text editor for your project definition

-- Results (bottom center) - Forecast summary table
+- Results — Forecast summary table with completion dates and scenario comparison

-- Charts (right side) - Visual timeline (Gantt charts)
+- Charts — Visual Gantt timeline and scenario charts

 The Six Panes Explained